yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 The Adreno 500 series is too outdated for yuzu.
 Its proprietary Vulkan driver is missing many of the essential features required, and Turnip has no plans to support it either.

 Mali is an example of good but weak hardware being limited by the quirks of its available drivers.
-Unlike Adreno, Mali has no viable Mesa alternative to resque it, and the current proprietary Mali drivers are in bad shape for Switch emulation.
+Unlike Adreno, Mali has no viable Mesa alternative to rescue it, and the current proprietary Mali drivers are in bad shape for Switch emulation.
 Its current status is that it won’t boot any game on yuzu, but:

 {{< single-title-imgs